Fracking in the United States: 10 Key Questions

-As fracking methods have changed and fracking has expanded, so has the threat to public health and the environment.
+As fracking methods have changed and fracking has expanded, so has the threat to public health and the environment increased.

-The North Dakota fracking boom has also led to increased traffic accident and traffic fatality rates.
-Hospitals in the state’s oil boom area are suffering a debt crisis fueled by treating workers who don’t have health insurance or permanent addresses.
+The North Dakota fracking boom has also led to increased traffic accidents and traffic fatality rates.
+Hospitals in the state’s oil-boom area are suffering a debt crisis fueled by the need to treat workers who don’t have health insurance or permanent addresses.

 10. But won’t fracking lead the United States to energy independence?